 As the name implies, the goddess pose is another fantastic yoga pose for women.
 Above all, while in this pose, one should be focusing on stretching the quads, glutes, pelvis and tightening the core of your body.

 Continued use of this pose will help with balance, as well as strengthening your arms, shoulders and mid-section.

 1. Begin by taking a wide stance, wider then shoulder width.
 Your toes should be facing out and heels inward.

-2. Engage the glutes to help rotate the thighs.
+2. Then, engage the glutes to help rotate the thighs.

-3. Raise the arm above your head, as to make a 90 degree angle at the elbows out to the sides.
+3. Raise the arms above your head, as to make a 90 degree angle at the elbows out to the sides.